nalaseivad/captainginja.github.io/faqs/git.md

 Not to be confused with a [stick]({{ site.url }}/crap-jokes#a-stick).

 Create a branch.
-Note that this just creates the branch, it doesn't automatically make if the current branch.
+Note that this just creates the branch, it doesn't automatically make it the current branch.

 ```
 $ git branch <branch-name>